Art Deco to Art Now

 - Accommodation in a centrally located four-star superior hotel with breakfast daily (B)

-- Meals as per itinerary (L=Lunch, D=Dinner).
-Wines with meals
+- Meals as per itinerary (L = Lunch, D = Dinner), including wines with meals

-- A-reserve tickets (or best available) for three performances
+- A-reserve tickets (or best available) to a performance ‘off Broadway’ (TBA)

 - Lectures and talks with your tour leader throughout